codee-com/open-catalog/Checks/RMK012/README.md

-* If the condition in the loop is always evaluated to a  loop-invariant value (i.e. its value is either true or false across the execution of the loop), this condition can be moved outside of the loop (see
+* If the condition in the loop is always evaluated to a  loop-invariant value (i.e. its value is either true or false across the execution of the loop), this condition can be moved outside the loop (see
 [loop unswitching](../../Glossary/Loop-unswitching.md)).

 * If the condition in the loop depends on iterator variables only, the conditions